 I say evade, you say avoid; lets call the whole thing off was first published by Znet on 15th October 2016.
-It is a 2,500 word promoted by a discussion about tax at a family meal.
+It is a 2,500 word essay prompted by a discussion about tax at a family meal.
 This occurred at a time when the role of tax evasion was being discussed by the mass media, allbeit under pressure from their audiences.
 I say evade asks the wider questions of what and why does tax exist, who does it apply it to, and to what end.

 Homage to Asturias, Aragon and Catalonia was first published by New Left Project on 3rd February 2014.
 It is a 2,700 word essay examining, what has been described as, the best historical example we have of a large-scale anarchist revolution.
 The essay was prompted by the 80th anniversary of the workers’ uprising in Asturias, which in no small part prepared the way for the Spanish revolution two years later.